-Duncan Forbes has almost got it right this time.
+Duncan Forbes has almost got it right.
 St. Francis Xavier was known as the “Apostle of India” up to 1953.
 In 1953 he was replaced by St. Thomas when Cardinal Tisserant brought a piece of Thomas’s arm bone to Kodungallur from its resting place in Ortona, Italy.
 Prior to this date St. Thomas had always been known as the “Apostle of the East”.

 Lastly, we look at a diverting mantological novel that passes itself off as serious historical research, the Acta Indica by P.V.
 Mathew.
-It has everything in it to make a good night’s read — exploding meteors over Malabar and Prophet Mani of Persia camping at Kanchipuram — but it doesn’t have St. Thomas buried in Mylapore.
+It has everything in it to make a good night’s read―exploding meteors over Malabar and Prophet Mani of Persia camping at Kanchipuram―but it doesn’t have St. Thomas buried in Mylapore.
 P.V.
 Mathew believes that St. Thomas came to Malabar but not to Mylapore and asserts that the Mylapore story is a Portuguese invention.
 Not willing to leave well enough alone, he then asserts that Prophet Mani’s disciple Mar Ammon is buried in Mylapore instead.
 This Mar Ammon, according to P.V.
-Mathew, is now worshipped in Tamil villages as Goddess Mariamman, that Prophet Mani is worshipped in the same villages as God Subramanian, and that the Pallavas were really Persians.
+Mathew, is now worshipped in Tamil villages as goddess Mariamman, that Prophet Mani is worshipped in the same villages as god, and that the Pallavas were really Persians.

 But the real problem with Acta Indica for the student of history is its supernatural origins.
 P.V.
 Mathew writes, “I am indebted to St. Thomas the glorious Apostle of India, who sanctified me with revealed knowledge; and Moran Sabarisho, the Saint of St. Thomas Christians (pre-Portuguese period) for granting me the wisdom to understand the revealed knowledge and record it as such in this book.”

 At the same time, we, too, must make a confession.
 We have meditated on St. Thomas for years in a sincere attempt to discover the truth about his alleged sojourn in India.
 He has not responded to our prayers.
-We have had to do all the work our self, with the help of human friends, and we have had to start at the very beginning with the apocryphal Acts of Thomas.
-This lugubrious and turgid religious story by Bardesanes of Edessa is not included in Christian bibles – not even Syrian or “St. Thomas” Christian bibles – although it is the only early ancient text to identify St. Thomas with India.
+We have had to do all the work ourself, with the help of human friends, and we have had to start at the very beginning with the apocryphal Acts of Thomas.
+This lugubrious religious story by Bardesanes of Edessa is not included in Christian bibles―not even Syrian or “St. Thomas Christian” bibles―although it is the only early ancient text to identify St. Thomas with India.

 3. India Christians argue that we have given no proof that St. Thomas did not come to India.
-Of course we have not given any proof.
+Of course we have given no proof.
 We cannot prove a negative; we cannot prove something that did not happen.
-But we will give strong evidence against the possibility that St. Thomas did come to India (India being the subcontinent that we know by that name today).
+But we will give strong evidence against the possibility that St. Thomas did come to India―India being the subcontinent that we know by that name today.

 4. The Apocrypha (Greek for “hidden things”) are Jewish and Christian religious writings that have been excluded from the canon of the Bible because their content is considered counterfeit, fictitious, spurious, false, imitative, or contrary to Christian teaching.

-5. The traditional dates and authors of all the New Testament books, whether they are accepted in the canon or not, are pure conjecture as there are no extant early manuscript versions pre-dating the fourth century CE (Common Era).
-Emperor Diocletian destroyed all Christian writings in 303 CE, and in 326 CE, a year after the Council of Nicaea raised Jesus from the position of mortal prophet to that of immortal God by an ecclesiastical vote of 218 for, 2 against (the bishops who said nay were from Libya), Emperor Constantine sanctioned the confiscation and destruction of all works that challenged “orthodox” Christian teaching.
+5. The traditional dates and authors of all the New Testament books, whether they are accepted in the canon or not, are pure conjecture as there are no extent early manuscript versions predating the fourth century CE.
+Emperor Diocletian destroyed all Christian writings in 303 CE, and in 326 CE, a year after the Council of Nicaea raised Jesus from the position of a mortal Jewish prophet to that of an immortal God by an ecclesiastical vote of 218 for, 2 against―the bishops who said nay were from Libya; they were assassinated that night in their beds―Emperor Constantine sanctioned the confiscation and destruction of all works that challenged “orthodox” Christian teaching.
 Five years later Constantine commissioned and financed new copies of the Bible, and as there were no longer any original documents to work from, the bishops, intent on promoting the Pauline salvation cult in their own interest, were free to revise, edit and rewrite the Bible in accordance with their own tenets.
 Michael Baigent, Richard Leigh and Henry Lincoln, in The Holy Blood and the Holy Grail, show that the Bible, and accepted Christian tradition, is an arbitrary collection of borrowed and often fabulous tales, the historical truth of which has never been established by the best biblical scholars.